aodhmeade/cka-exam-prep/workloads-and-scheduling.md

   you specify the resource request, the scheduler uses this information to decide which node to place the Pod on.
 When you specify a resoure limit, the kubelet enforces those limits (and conversely reserve limit).

+- Requests are what a container is guaranteed to get.
+If a container requests a resource, Kubernetes will only schedule it on a node if the node has the resources available.
+Limits on the other hand, set a max value that a container cannot go above.

+- Limits cannot be lower than requests.
+Kubernetes will throw an error and the container will not run.

 - By default, Kubernetes assumes that a container within a Pod requires 0.5 CPU and 256Mi of memory.
 If the container needs more than this, you need to